TransportScotland/voyager-converter/README.md

 Output is a new Line file (does not overwrite)

 ##### LIN Summary
-Outputs a CSV of the lines file for analysis and checking If additional files are specified, additional analysis will be performed
+Outputs a CSV of the lines file for analysis and checking based on movements between urban areas.
+The "Extended Summary" will also include service distance, and movements between local authorities and custom cordons.

-## Not Implemented
+##### LIN Renumber (incomplete)
-- Support multiple rail input files
+Renumbers rail services based on a base LIN file so that services that are close to equivalent (based on origin/destination, operator and route) keep the same number as the base version.
+Creates a file "Alternative Lookup" that is expanded when unmatched services are found.
+This file can be used in the same process as an input so that these unmatched services also retain their number.